Giuliani Distances Himself From Ukrainian Sanctioned By U.S. As Russian Agent

 The Treasury announced sanctions on Thursday against Andrii Derkach, who is a member of the Ukrainian parliament, and said he has had close ties to Russia's intelligence services for more than a decade.
 It also accused him of waging a "covert influence campaign" since late 2019 targeting the U.S. election.

-The Treasury says Derkach's campaign centered on promoting "false and unsubstantiated narratives concerning U.S. officials in the upcoming 2020 presidential election," and that he pushed these claims into the Western media through press conferences, interviews and statements.
+The Treasury says that Derkach's campaign centered on promoting "false and unsubstantiated narratives concerning U.S. officials in the upcoming 2020 presidential election" and that he pushed these claims into the Western media through press conferences, interviews and statements.

 His efforts include releasing edited audiotapes that purport to document improprieties by Joe Biden in his dealings as vice president with the Ukrainian government.